 Three Year Residency

-In August 2007, Cape Farewell began its three year artists residency at London's Southbank Centre.
-Cape Farewell operates as a cultural eco-hub at the heart of the centre's creative climate change initiatives.
-Watch this space or sign up to the mailing list to receive details of future events at Southbank Centre.
+In August 2007, Cape Farewell began its three year artists residency at London's Southbank Centre, operating as a cultural eco-hub at the heart of the centre's creative climate change initiatives.

 In January 2010, Southbank Centre played host to Cape Farewell's SHIFT festival, a stimulating, provocative and energising programme of climate-focused cultural events, featuring KT Tunstall, Robyn Hitchcock, Marcus Brigstocke and special guests.